JJArcade/DivOS-Database/readme.md

 - You can search either your weapons or armor items for any search term you enter and opt to equip the results to any character you wish, barring requirements again.
 - If you enter a term that matches an attribute, ability or resistance you will be prompted if you'd like to generate combinations from your items to maximize that particular value for a character.
 - This is also an option under armor builds.
-  - From there you'll be able to choose a build from scratch or from your character's open equpment slots.
+  - From there you'll be able to choose a build from scratch or from your character's open equipment slots.
   - This can help you take advantage of open equipment slots to squeeze the most out of your inventory.

 #####Saving and Loading